jhenzely/owrf/README.md

+## It is working
+Just download, chmod 755 owrf.sh and add it to rc.local Don't forget to report issue.

 ### Automatic installation
 Currently unavailable, because GitHub does not support http and wget in OpenWrt does not support https :-/ Curl with SSL support is too heavy for OpenWrt I think.
 <br>Don't worry, I will deploy a web server soon :))